Deadspeller/AntInt/README.md

 Before Compiling:
 -------
-You probably need the following Librarys:

-use `make setup32` or `make setup64` to install all neccessary librarys and files
+Use `make setup32` or `make setup64` to install all neccessary librarys and files

 The following librarys are installed: